AgentisLabs/agentis-framework/roadmap.md

   5. Testing Suite: Create comprehensive tests for all components, especially the new memory system.
   6. Observability/Logging: Implement better logging and monitoring capabilities throughout the system.
   7. Example Applications: Build more complete example applications using the framework.

+ 1. Add adaptive task reassignment - automatically shift tasks between agents if one is struggling or overloaded
+  2. Implement a feedback mechanism where agents evaluate each other's work for continuous improvement
+  3. Create a visualization layer to show task dependencies and progress graphically
+  4. Add learning capabilities so the system remembers successful patterns in dependency relationships
+  5. Develop cross-task knowledge transfer to automatically share relevant context between related tasks